High School Fall Baseball

 About the Program

 Catalyst Fall Baseball is all about the players.
-Our goal is to help players use the fall as an opportunity to improve and develop as much as they can as a player.
+Our goal is to help players use the fall as an opportunity to improve and develop as much as they can as players.
 We will have multiple High School and Youth Fall ball teams.

-We will also have optional practices for the 18u athletes on Mondays and Wednesdays and for the 16u athletes on Tuesday & Thursday (also from 4:30pm-6:00pm).
-During these optional workouts we will have a bat speed program and an arm velocity program available for athletes.
+During these optional workouts, we will have a bat speed program and an arm velocity program available for athletes (details below).

 Colorado Academy is located at 3800 S. Pierce Street, in Denver, CO.
 80235.